davidfrantz/hungry-beetle/README.md

 # Hungry Beetle

+⚠️ Note that current development is being done in https://github.com/ForestPulse/hungry-beetle Please use that repository for downloading code or communicating with the developers.

 ![Beetle Logo](images/banner.png)

 *(Banner generated with https://hotpot.ai/art-generator)*

-Note that current development is being done in https://github.com/ForestPulse/hungry-beetle